Functions

 2018 is not a leap year.

-Returning Values With yield
+Returning Values Using yield

 A function can also return values with the yield keyword.
 Like return, yield suspends the function’s execution and returns the value specified.
-Unlike return, the yield statement retains the state of the function and will resume where it left off on the next function call (i.e. execution resumes after the last yield statement).
+Unlike return, the yield statement retains the state of the function and will resume where it left off on the next function call (i.e., execution resumes after the last yield statement).
 This way, the function can produce a number of values over time.

 Functions using yield rather than return are known as generator functions.
 Such a function can be used as an iterator.